gqthrowaway/gq_guide/gqguideWIP.md

 Rifle:
-- 14.5 URGI Upper
+- 14.5 near-clone URGI Upper
 - Holosun 403R
 - Magnifier can come later
 - Surefire M640DFT PRO (As of March '24)
-- Geissele SSA
 - Lower reciever does not matter but I recommend a completed AERO or BCM lower.
 Should not cost more than $450 (March '24)
 - If your lower does not have a stock or grip, Magpul.
 Milspec SLS, SLK, or CTR.
 - 15 x Magpul Gen 3 PMAGs
 - Blue Force Gear Vickers Sling
+ - Geissele SSA

 Load Bearing: